Jadude/fAve-app/README.md

 ### Endpoints available within the Spoonacular Food API:

 Recipe search:
-GET /recipes/search
+GET /recipes/search /
-Description: Searches for recipes based on specific criteria such as ingredients, culinary categories, diet types and more.
+Description: Searches for recipes based on specific criteria such as ingredients, culinary categories, diet types and more. / Query parameters: /
-Query parameters:
-query: (optional) Search query, e.g. recipe name.
+query: (optional) Search query, e.g. recipe name. /
-cuisine: (optional) Cuisine category, e.g. Italian, French.
+cuisine: (optional) Cuisine category, e.g. Italian, French. /
-diet: (optional) Type of diet, e.g. vegetarian, vegan.
+diet: (optional) Type of diet, e.g. vegetarian, vegan. /
-number: (optional) Number of recipes to be returned.
-Expected response: A list of recipes that meet the specified criteria.
+number: (optional) Number of recipes to be returned. / Expected response: A list of recipes that meet the specified criteria. /

-Retrieving food product information:
+Retrieving food product information: /
-GET /food/products/{id}
+GET /food/products/{id} /
-Description: Retrieves information about a specific food product based on its identifier.
+Description: Retrieves information about a specific food product based on its identifier. / Query parameters: /
-Query parameters:
-id: (required) The identifier of the food product.
-Expected response: Specific information about the food product, such as name, nutrients, allergen information, etc.
+id: (required) The identifier of the food product. / Expected response: Specific information about the food product, such as name, nutrients, allergen information, etc. /

 ### Authorisation and security:
 To use the Spoonacular Food API, an API key is required to authorise requests.
 The API key must be included in the query header as an authorisation parameter.
 ```
 X-Spoonacular-API-Key: your_api_key
 ```
+> [!NOTE]
-**Note: Make sure you follow and adhere to the Spoonacular Food API usage policy to avoid access restrictions or blocking.**
+> Note: Make sure you follow and adhere to the Spoonacular Food API usage policy to avoid access restrictions or blocking.